microsoft/BotFramework-Composer/docs/preview features/orchestrator.md

             <img src="orchestrator-assets/application-settings.png" alt="drawing" width="30"/>) and toggle the `Use custom runtime` switch.
 Then click on `Get a new copy of the runtime code` and select `C#` to eject a copy of the dotnet runtime for your bot.
 Click `Okay`.

             ![eject-runtime](orchestrator-assets/eject-runtime.png)
-        1. The runtime will be ejected into the `<Bot Project Folder>/runtime/azurewebapp` folder of your bot project.
+        1. The runtime will be ejected into the `<Bot Project Folder>/runtime/azurewebapp` folder.

     1. Perform these modifications to add Orchestrator libraries to your newly ejected runtime:
         1. Open `<Bot Project Folder>/runtime/azurewebapp/Microsoft.BotFramework.Composer.WebApp.csproj`: